 Before being accepted into the Midwifery Education Program at Laurentian University in 2010, I worked as a labour and postpartum doula and attended the University of Waterloo on a part time basis, as well as being a full time mom.
 I graduated, with honours, from Laurentian in 2014.
 Clinical placements were completed in London, Owen Sound, Rankin Inlet in Nunavut, and Muskoka.

-Besides midwifery, my interests include camping, travel, gardening, baking, watching Star Trek with my daughter, and DIY projects.
+Besides midwifery, my interests include camping, travel, gardening and canning, baking, movie nights with my daughter, and DIY projects.
 I look forward to meeting and working with you and those who support you during this meaningful time in your life.